- Explore a colorful underwater world while snorkeling in Puerto Morelos

 Day 6: Río Lagartos Biosphere Reserve

-Go on a morning tour to Rio Lagartos, a charming village on the Yucatán Peninsula.
-The Río Lagartos protected reserve is a wetlands area home of animals like flamingos, crocodiles, sea turtles, jaguars, and all kinds of sea birds.
+This morning's tour will take you to Rio Lagartos, a charming village on the Yucatán Peninsula.
+The Río Lagartos protected reserve is a wetlands area home to animals like flamingos, crocodiles, sea turtles, jaguars, and all kinds of sea birds.
 Explore this beautiful area by boat.

-In the morning, you will travel to the last destination on your trip: Isla Holbox (Holbox Island).
+This morning, you will travel to the last destination on your trip: Holbox Island.
 You'll catch a ferry to this paradise island, then check into your hotel and enjoy the rest of the day relaxing.
 To preserve the beauty of the island, few motor vehicles are allowed: revel in the peace and quiet as you swim, stroll, sunbathe, and sleep.

 Sleep in and take it easy: you have two days to relax on the island.
 Enjoy the spectacular color of the sea, the unpaved streets, and incredibly beautiful sunsets.
 Rent a bike or a golf cart to get around, or just stay put in a hammock that swings in the breeze.
 Dine on fresh seafood and make a toast on the last night: it's the perfect ending to a perfect trip.